fogfish/datalog/README.md

 ## σ function

 The sigma function is the formalism to relate logic program to ground facts persisted by external storage.
 The datalog library uses sigma algebra to evaluate logic program but it requires developers to implement corresponding sigma(s) (access protocols) supported by external storage.
 This is an abstraction interface to retrieve ground facts _matching_ predicate.
-The library hides the concerns of logical program evaluation but requires developers to implement access protocols.
-The library provides a naive reference implementation of Erlang lists (see `datalog_list`).
+The library hides the concerns of logical program evaluation but provides hooks to implement access protocols.
+The library uses a naive reference implementation of Erlang lists (see `datalog_list`).

 The type of σ function is defined as following.
 The `datalog:pattern()` and `datalog:heap()` carries the values of bound arguments so that sigma function return all tuples matching the pattern.